 How to Safely Detox From Alcohol at Home

 When you’re addicted to alcohol, there comes a point when enough is enough.
 You’re tired of blacking out, waking up hungover, and having no idea what happened the night before.
 You’re tired of disappointing friends and family over and over again.
 You want to stop.
 That’s the first step toward recovery.
-But how do you go about alcoholism detox?
+But how do you approach alcoholism detox?

 Alcoholism can affect the person struggling with it as well their loved ones, and at-home detox is often the only and safest way to treat it.
 However, it’s important to keep in mind that alcohol detox can be dangerous if it’s done at home.
 Detox at a rehab facility is typically the most recommended for alcohol addiction.
-One reason is related to the symptoms of alcohol withdrawal, one of which is delirium tremens (DT), a potentially fatal condition.
+One reason involves the symptoms of alcohol withdrawal, one of which is delirium tremens (DT), a potentially fatal condition.
 Withdrawal from alcohol isn’t easy, and not everyone can do it on their own.
-That’s why alcohol detoxification and alcohol withdrawal treatment is administered by medical professionals at various rehab facilities throughout the country.
+That’s why alcohol detoxification and alcohol withdrawal treatment are administered by medical professionals at various rehab facilities throughout the country.

 Alcohol Withdrawal Treatment at Home

 Often the next course that an individual struggling with alcoholism might consider is detoxing from alcohol at home.
-Many consider at home detox because it makes the painful situation easier to take in.
+Many consider at-home detox because it makes the painful situation easier to take in.
 There’s usually no place more comfortable, safe-feeling and controlled than home.
 However, alcohol detoxification at home can have risks.

 The Risks of At Home Alcohol Detox and Withdrawal